Back to Resources

 The Human Strategic Element

-AI dayparting doesn’t eliminate human expertise—it reallocates it from tactical execution to strategic oversight.
+AI dayparting doesn’t eliminate human expertise; it reallocates it from tactical execution to strategic oversight.
 The most successful implementations maintain “human-in-the-loop” approaches where AI handles data processing and tactical adjustments while humans provide strategic direction.

-AI algorithms can function as “black boxes” with decision-making processes that aren’t immediately transparent.
+AI systems can function as “black boxes” with decision-making processes that aren’t immediately transparent.
 They may over-optimize for narrow metrics if not properly guided, potentially limiting discovery opportunities or constraining long-term brand growth for short-term efficiency gains.

 Strategic human oversight ensures AI actions align with broader business objectives rather than optimizing isolated metrics.
 This includes setting appropriate guardrails, defining success parameters beyond immediate ACoS improvements, and ensuring advertising strategies support overall brand development.